The Hagedorn temperature of AdS5/CFT4 at finite coupling via the Quantum Spectral Curve: Introduction

 \section{Introduction}

 The $\mbox{AdS}_5$/$\mbox{CFT}_4$ correspondence \cite{Maldacena:1997re} provides an exact duality between two seemingly very different theories.
 On the one side, one has a four-dimensional gauge theory in the form of $\CN=4$ super-Yang-Mills (SYM) theory on $\mathbb{R}\times S^3$ with 't Hooft coupling $\lambda$.
 On the other side, one has type IIB string theory on the ten-dimensional target-space AdS$_5 \times S^5$.
 This makes the $\mbox{AdS}_5$/$\mbox{CFT}_4$ correspondence an important theoretical laboratory for understanding various interesting problems in physics.
 One such problem is the nature of the Hagedorn temperature in string theory.
-Tree-level string theory has an exponentially growing density of states at large energies, which leads to a singularity in the thermodynamic partition function.
-Since the $\mbox{AdS}_5$/$\mbox{CFT}_4$ correspondence provides a non-perturbative definition of string theory, it should enable one to study the Hagedorn temperature and all its related phenomena, such as the Hawking-Page transition from a closed string gas to a black hole, and relate these to phenomena on the gauge-theory side such as the confinement/deconfinement transition, which occurs due to the confinement of the color degrees of freedom on a three-sphere \cite{Atick:1988si, Witten:1998zw,Sundborg:1999ue,Aharony:2003sx}.
+Tree-level string theory has an exponentially growing density of states at large energies, which leads to a singularity in the thermodynamic partition function defining the Hagedorn temperature.
+Since the $\mbox{AdS}_5$/$\mbox{CFT}_4$ correspondence provides a non-perturbative definition of string theory, it should enable one to study the Hagedorn temperature and all its related phenomena.